Priesemann-Group/icomo/README.md

 * Integrate the ODEs using diffrax, automatically generating the Jacobian of the parameters of the ODE
 * Fit the parameters using minimization algorithms or build a Bayesian model using PyMC.

+### Citation

+If you use this toolbox in your research, please find the citation information on the right sidebar.

 ### Credits

 Logo by [Fabian Mikulasch](https://scholar.google.com/citations?user=ZWWBIoUAAAAJ&hl=en)